dmv7zero3/babes-club-website/AWS_Lambda_Functions/babes-website-dashboard-update-profile/README.md

 - [ ] UI updates with new profile data
 - [ ] Error cases show meaningful messages

+## 🔒 Required API Gateway & Auth Setup

+- API Gateway POST and OPTIONS methods must be present for `/dashboard/update-profile`.
+- Method response for POST must include:
+  - `Access-Control-Allow-Origin`
+  - `Access-Control-Allow-Headers`
+  - `Access-Control-Allow-Methods`
+- Lambda must return these CORS headers for all responses (success and error).
+- API Gateway must attach a CUSTOM authorizer that returns `userId` in the request context.
+- Frontend must send a valid `Authorization` header (JWT/session token).
+- DynamoDB table must be accessible and have correct schema for user profiles and email lookups.

 ## 📖 Documentation

 - **lambda_function.py** – Main Lambda code